Aaquibzy/flop-poui-verifier/README.md

 ## Honest limitations

-- `ground_truth()` here is a stand-in (a hash chain used as a compute-cost proxy) for "run the actual model forward pass" — it captures the verification *economics*, not real inference determinism, floating-point non-reproducibility across hardware, or model-weight commitment, all of which a real deployment has to solve separately.
+- `ground_truth()` here is a stand-in (a hash chain used as a compute-cost proxy) for "run the actual model forward pass" - it captures the verification *economics*, not real inference determinism, floating-point non-reproducibility across hardware, or model-weight commitment, all of which a real deployment has to solve separately.
 - Miner strategies are simplified archetypes, not an adversarial-ML search for the most profitable cheat.
-- Reputation is tracked but not yet fed back into job routing or stake requirements — a natural next extension.
+- Reputation is tracked but not yet fed back into job routing or stake requirements.
 - This assumes honest, rational validators.
 Validator collusion is a separate attack surface this prototype doesn't model.

 ## Why this and not something else

-Flop's own materials list four participant types - miners, validators, agents, KOLs with an explicit "no whitepaper yet" for the verification layer.
+Flop's own materials list four participant types - miners, validators, agents, KOLs for the verification layer.
 Content/social contributions are already being solicited directly by the project; this instead targets the specific unsolved technical gap, built independently and generically enough to be checked, argued with, or thrown away on its own merits.